Yalu River: Imperial era

+Korean War

-During the Korean War, the movement of United Nations troops approaching the river precipitated massive Chinese intervention from around Dandong.
+During the Korean War, the movement of United Nations troops approaching the river, despite repeated warnings by China not to, precipitated massive Chinese intervention from around Dandong.
 In the course of the conflict every bridge across the river except one was destroyed.
 The one remaining bridge was the Sino-Korean Friendship Bridge connecting Sinuiju, North Korea to Dandong, China.
 During the war the valley surrounding the western end of the river also became the focal point of a series of dogfights for air supremacy over North Korea, earning the nickname "MiG Alley" in reference to the MiG-15 fighters flown by the combined North Korean, Chinese, and Soviet forces.
-As UN forces during the Korean War advanced toward the Yalu, China under Chairman Mao Zedong entered the war on the side of North Korea.
+As UN forces during the Korean War advanced toward the Yalu, China under Chairman Mao Zedong entered the war on the side of North Korea under Kim Il-sung.

+To promote the morale, in 1950 Ma Fuyao (麻扶摇) and Zheng Lücheng (郑律成) composed the Chinese military anthem The Chinese People's Volunteers Army Song (中国人民志愿军战歌), which mentioned the Yalu River, and later the song became one of the most popular and representative musical expressions of the Chinese intervention in Korea.
+It sings:

+After the war

 The river has frequently been crossed by North Koreans fleeing to China since the early 1990s, although the Tumen River remains the most-used way for such refugees.